 Transform boundary plates slide across each other

-Lastly, conservative (transform) plate boundaries don’t collide into each other nor pull apart.
-Instead transform plates slide across from each other.
+Lastly, conservative (transform) plate boundaries don’t collide with each other nor pull apart.
+Instead, transform plates slide across from each other.
 We find most transform plates in the ocean basin connecting at mid-ocean ridges.